rossrobino/blog/README.md

 # blog.robino.dev

-I created this blog as a place to write about programming topics I am learning.
+I created this blog as a place to write about topics I am interested in.
 Check it out at [`blog.robino.dev`](https://blog.robino.dev/).